preetvadaliya/mw-rn-case/README.md

 2. Note: There is no environment setup required.
 Server URLs are hardcoded to reduce the setup time.
 In the future, these could be configured using `expo-constants` or `dotenv` for different environments such as local and production.

+3. Users are explicitly reminded to start the dummy server before running the app.

-3. Once you have cloned the repository, navigate to the project folder and run the following commands:
+4. Once you have cloned the repository, navigate to the project folder and run the following commands:
    ```bash
    cd mw-rn-case
    npm install
    npm run start
    ```

 That's it!
 The app should now be running.
+I have tested the application thoroughly on the iOS simulator, as I currently do not have access to an Android system.
+I hope the application performs as expected on Android devices as well.

 ---